 Essential Leadership Skills: How to Lead Remotely ·

-Earlier this week I was helping someone with a problem on how to lead remotely and thus had to give a bit of thought on how to manage the challenge.
+Earlier this week I took a short break from writing my book and helped someone with a problem on how to lead remotely.
 I have been leading remote teams located on different sides of the globe for quite a while already, and I have noticed that there are a few essential things that make remote leadership work.
 Here are my 4 keys to leading remotely, adjusted to the current special situation that we are facing.

 - Facilitate online meetings for the whole team, and do this more often than you would normally meet when everyone is in the office.

 - Schedule daily personal calls with your individual team members.
 A short check-in (5–15 min) every day, or even twice a day, is not too much if you are working remotely for longer periods of time, especially if the general situation is exceptionally stressful.

 Video is much more effective than just the voice, so if this is an option, use it.
 It is also good to agree what kind of communication goes through which tool (email, calls, video conferencing and instant messaging).

 Include some personal talk in these meetings, as people will be missing the regular chats at the coffee machine or lunch breaks.
 Isolation takes its toll on people, and a bit of idle chat is good to let everyone to vent out their emotions.

 Also make sure that you acquire as much as possible information from your own company and its situation and then deliver this information as openly as possible to your team.

 One thing to avoid while leading remotely: Constant chatting and messaging.